-Cannon Hill Woodworking custom makes every piece for our customers, ensuring your new reclaimed wood table or desk is exactly how you envisioned.
-Depending on who you work with, a custom table may be built completely differently from one woodworker to another, from how the wood is flattened to what finishes are used.
+Cannon Hill Woodworking custom builds every piece for our clients, ensuring your new reclaimed wood table or walnut desk is exactly how you envisioned.
+Depending on who you work with, a custom table may be built completely differently from one woodworker to another, from how the wood is milled to what finishes are used.
 Here are some of the most important questions you can ask a table maker before you make a final decision:

 Do you help design custom furniture?

 We design furniture all the time in collaboration with our clients.
 We don't steer you in the direction of a bunch of pre-designed pieces.
 We work with our clients to achieve every detail of aesthetic and function that they're looking for.
 We have an industrial design background to complement our build skills and we like to put it to use!

 At Cannon Hill, we're happy to do so.
 Having a computer rendering, especially for more complicated builds like beds, if very useful because then everyone is looking at and agreeing upon the same information set.

 Do you face joint and plane all your boards before glue up?

 Face jointing is the process whereby a board is totally flattened, and any cupping or twisting is removed.
 Following jointing, planing then removes irregularities in the board's thickness.
 In conjunction, these processes will yield a flat table top that stays flat for generations.
 Merely planing the wood to a uniform thickness won't do the trick, because a planer does not remove a twist.
 Ask your table maker how big their jointer is!
 At Cannon Hill, we have a 14" jointer, large enough to flatten any board!
 This ensures our glue ups are perfect, and that we aren't forcing boards flat during our glue-ups so that the natural inclination of the table over time will be to twist and warp.

 Do you use threaded inserts to connect your trestles or metal bases?